Justus-Otundo/se-assignment-5-Justus-Otundo/README.md

    - Select additional tasks like creating a desktop icon, adding to the PATH (important for command line usage), and registering the context menu entries for the Explorer.
    - Click "Install" to begin the installation process.
    - Once the installation is complete, click "Finish" to launch VS Code.

-Prerequisites:
-- Ensure you have administrative rights on your Windows 11 machine.
-- No additional prerequisites are required, but having Git installed can be beneficial for source control integration.

 2. First-time Setup:
 Initial configurations and settings for an optimal coding environment: